mozilla/www.ccadb.org/cas/fields.md

 ## Uploading Documents ##

 Many CCADB fields require URLs to documents.
-In general, CP/CPS and Audit information should be provided on the CA's website, subordinate CA's website, or the auditor's website.
+In general, CP/CPS and Audit information should be provided on the CA Owner's website, subordinate CA Owner's website, or the auditor's website.
 However, if for some reason this is not possible, you can use the Bugzilla bug-tracking system to store the documents and get a URL for use in the CCADB as follows: